Archives 2025

 The two sides also had an in-depth exchange of views on issues of mutual interest.

-Gathering in Chengdu, Dialoguing for the Future: The Belt and Road China (Chengdu)-Central and Eastern European Countries Business Community Dialogue Successfully Held
+Co-Chair of ECECDC and former Prime Minister of Romania Viorica Dăncilă Attends the Belt and Road China (Chengdu)-Central and Eastern European Countries Business Community Dialogue

 On November 14, the Belt and Road China (Chengdu)-Central and Eastern European Countries Business Community Dialogue was held at the Tianfu New Area Conference Center in Chengdu.
 The event was jointly organized by the China Economic Liaison Center and the Foreign Affairs Office of the Chengdu Municipal People’s Government.